How To Delete all Bookmarks in Chrome

-Sometimes deleting bookmarks one by one is better even if it takes longer.
-Keep in mind that a long list of bookmarks doesn’t drain as many resources as having too many cached video files and cookies saved on your account.
+Sometimes deleting bookmarks one by one is better, even if it takes longer.
+Remember that a long list of bookmarks doesn’t drain as many resources as having too many cached video files and cookies saved on your account.

 Of course, if you want to be most efficient, it’d be ideal to organize all your bookmarks into specific folders and do so with all new bookmarks as soon as you save them.